How Can You Protect Your Heart from Air Pollution?

 “For more than four decades, EPA researchers have provided a large body of scientific evidence on the health effects of air pollutants,” says Wayne Cascio, EPA director and cardiologist.
 “Building on this work, studies are being conducted to investigate and develop new intervention strategies that people can use to protect heart health, if they are at risk.”

-These studies suggest that supplementation should be further examined as a possible intervention to protect against adverse vascular effects of air pollution exposure, so researchers are examining what other nutritional supplements (or foods containing those nutrients) or over-the-counter pharmaceuticals may also prove effective, as well as what the optimal dosages may be.
+These studies suggest that diet and supplementation should be further examined as possible interventions to protect against adverse vascular effects of air pollution exposure, so researchers are examining what other nutritional supplements (or foods containing those nutrients) or over-the-counter pharmaceuticals may also prove effective, as well as what the optimal dosages may be.
 Researchers are also conducting additional studies to determine whether people who routinely consume fish containing omega-3 fatty acids are more protected from the harmful effects of air pollution than those who consume very little fish.

 “The potential to realize tangible public health benefits from these studies is significant, which is both rewarding and motivating” says EPA scientist James Samet, one of the lead scientists for these studies.